open-aviation/pyopensky/_sources/credentials.rst.txt

 Apply for access
 ----------------

-Access to the Trino database will be granted provided you meet the conditions defined by The OpenSky Network.
-Please create an account on https://trino.opensky-network.org, and then send an email to contact@opensky-network.org with your Trino username to request for activation.
+Access to the Trino database will be granted provided you meet the `conditions defined by The OpenSky Network <https://opensky-network.org/about/faq#q5>`_.
+Please create an account on https://trino.opensky-network.org, and then apply at https://opensky-network.org/data/apply with your Trino username to request for activation.

 Configuration
 -------------